Custom Fields

 Custom Proposal Fields

-The fields' values will display at the bottom of the internal proposal view.
+Custom Proposal Fields are displayed at the bottom of the internal proposal view.

 Custom Proposal Line Fields